leagregorka/leagregorka.github.io/founders-club/index.md

 ## HOW IT FUNCTIONS?

 The main purpose of the Club’s exclusivity is to grant the feeling of trust among the members, so they can share their most private and professional problems.
 For that reason, a **rigorous selection process** is always applied and **only certain individuals are selected**.
-We only choose the members whose life experience would be a great asset to other Founders Club members and who would love to learn from other members as well.
+Only the members whose life experience would be a great asset to other Founders Club members and who would love to learn from others are accepted.

 {% include figure.html url="/assets/images/foundersclub/foundersclub_4.png" description="" %}